How COST (Costco Wholesale) Makes Money in 2025: A Deep-Dive With Income Statement

 • Most revenue flows into gross profit, with operating expenses (especially SG&A) taking the largest chunk.

-• Even after significant operating costs, 3.0% of revenue drops to the bottom line.
+• Even after significant costs, 3.0% of revenue drops to the bottom line.

 Key Takeaways

-• Costco's money comes overwhelmingly from warehouse club sales, with membership fees providing a crucial, stable profit stream.
+• Costco's money comes overwhelmingly from warehouse club merchandise sales, with membership fees providing a crucial profit buffer.

-• High gross and net margins illustrate the power of Costco's membership-based, high-volume retail model.
+• High gross and net margins illustrate the power of Costco's high-volume, low-markup business model and operational efficiency.

-• Heavy investment in warehouse expansion and digital transformation, balanced by efficiency in operating costs.
+• Heavy investment in supply chain and technology, balanced by tight control of operating costs.

-• Ongoing growth is driven by new club openings, strong membership renewals, and international expansion.
+• Ongoing growth is driven by new warehouse openings, international expansion, and strong membership retention.

 Explore More Investment Opportunities